Vintage Carriages Trust (VCT)

 During the 1990’s the collection has been enhanced by acquisition of three more carriages, and the Trust also appoints one of the Trustees of the Bowers 957 Trust, The Registered Charity which owns the ex-L&YR locomotive 957, well known as the ‘Green Dragon’ in the 1970 film version of ‘The Railway Children’.
 Carriages from the collection have often run with 957 when it was in service, creating a unique opportunity to travel on an Lancashire & Yorkshire train.

-None of the Trust’s locomotives are currently in working order but 3 of its carriages, now wonderfully restored to former glory, can found in the consist of the Railway’s summer Vintage Train set.
+None of the Trust’s locomotives are currently in working order but all 4 of its coaches, now wonderfully restored to former glory, can found in the consist of the Railway’s summer Vintage Train set.
 Use on regular service trains is prohibited in order to protect these precious carriages over 100 years old, from the rigours of heavy use.
-When not in use the carriages can normally be found in Oxenhope Exhibition Shed
+When not in use the carriages can normally be found in Oxenhope Exhibition Shed.

 Bahamas Locomotive Society

 The Bahamas Locomotive Society (BLS) was formed in 1967 with the aim of purchasing and maintaining in working order the former LMS Railway ‘Jubilee’ Class 4-6-0 steam locomotive No. 45596 ‘Bahamas’.
 BLs subsequently established the Dinting Railway Centre in Derbyshire, as a working museum to house ‘Bahamas’ and their ever-growing collection of locomotives and rolling stock.
 During this time the locomotive was returned to main line condition and chosen as one of the engines to spearhead British Rail’s ‘Return to Steam’.